M-Garcia22/expo-dynamic-fonts/README.md

 ## Contributing

-We welcome contributions to `react-native-font-loader`!
+We welcome contributions to `expo-dynamic-fonts`!
 Here's how you can help:

-1. Fork the repository.
+1. Clone the main repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with a clear message.
-4. Push your changes and create a pull request.
+4. Push your changes to the main repository and create a pull request.

 Please ensure your code adheres to the existing style and includes appropriate tests.
+We encourage direct contributions to the main repository rather than creating separate forks.

+Before starting work on a significant change, please open an issue to discuss your proposed modifications.
+This helps ensure your time is well spent and that your contribution aligns with the project's goals.

+By contributing to this project, you agree that your contributions will be licensed under the same AGPL-3.0 license that covers the project.

+For any questions about contributing, please open an issue in the project repository.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:

+1. You can use this package in your projects, including commercial ones.
+2. If you modify this package, you must distribute your modifications under the same AGPL-3.0 license.
+3. You cannot create and distribute closed-source versions of this package.

+We encourage contributions to the main repository rather than creating separate forks.

+For any questions about licensing or usage, please open an issue in the project repository.